Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 These decisions define your flow of funds diagram, which partners and auditors will expect to see.

-It also determines your monetization strategy, whether you earn a percentage of volume, a fixed markup, or tiered fees based on user activity.
+They also determine your monetization strategy, whether you earn a percentage of volume, a fixed markup, tiered fees based on user activity, or something else entirely.

 Step 3: Integrate via APIs and SDKs